viamrobotics/python-container-module/README.md

 ## Bundling the container instead of using a registry

 This example repo uses ghcr.io as a package registry.
 An alternative is to use docker / podman `save` and `load` commands to bundle the container image with the module and restore it on the target machine.

+## Forking this repo

+If you fork this and want to deploy to a robot, you'll need to change all references to 'viam' and optionally set up secrets for CI.
+Follow the [fork instructions](https://github.com/viam-labs/python-example-module#forking-this-repo) from the Python example repo.